fb1502/keras/README.md

 ## You have just found Keras.

-Keras is a high-level neural networks library, written in Python and capable of running on top of either [TensorFlow](https://github.com/tensorflow/tensorflow) or [Theano](https://github.com/Theano/Theano).
+Keras is a high-level neural networks library, written in Python and capable of running on top of [MxNet](https://github.com/dmlc/mxnet),  [TensorFlow](https://github.com/tensorflow/tensorflow) or [Theano](https://github.com/Theano/Theano).
 It was developed with a focus on enabling fast experimentation. *Being able to go from idea to result with the least possible delay is key to doing good research.*

 Use Keras if you need a deep learning library that: